MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/segmentation.rst

 ============

 `segmentation`

-    simply refers to dividing an image based on the contents of that image, in our case, based on neuron location.
+: The general process of dividing an image based on the contents of that image, in our case, based on neuron location.

 `source-extraction`

-    is more an umbrella term for all of the individual processes that produce a segmented image.
+: Umbrella term for all of the individual processes that produce a segmented image.

 `deconvolution`

-    The process performed after segmentation to the resulting traces to infer spike times from flourescence values.
+: The process performed after segmentation to the resulting traces to infer spike times from flourescence values.

 `CNMF`

-    The name for a set of algorithms within the flatironinstitute's `CaImAn Pipeline <https://github.com/flatironinstitute/CaImAn-MATLAB>`_ that initialize parameters and run source extraction.
+: The name for a set of algorithms within the flatironinstitute's `CaImAn Pipeline <https://github.com/flatironinstitute/CaImAn-MATLAB>`_ that initialize parameters and run source extraction.

 Before running segmentation, make sure you:

 - Understand the parameters and how they effect the output.
 - Confirmed no stitching artifacts or bad frames.
 - Validate your movie is accurately motion corrected.

 Tuning CNMF
 ====================